zstenger93/zUI/README.md

 # zUI
-World of Warcraft UI tweaks for General activities, M+, Raids.
+World of Warcraft UI rework/tweaks for General activities, M+, Raids for a minimalistic style.

 Because I'm bored of slow updates and overcomplicated ui panels.